crallen/api-bench/README.md

    -o, --output       Destination file for output, uses stdout if not specified
 ```

-Copy config.js.template to config.js and adjust accordingly before attempting to use.

 ### TODO

 * Support request bodies (via a file path perhaps)